chinapedia/wikipedia.abstract.en/Page/Book_of_Mormon.md

 Doctrinal and philosophical teachings

-The_Hill_Cumorah_by_C.C.A._Christensen.jpeg's description of receiving the golden plates from the angel Moroni at the Hill Cumorah]] The Book of Mormon contains doctrinal and philosophical teachings on a wide range of topics, from basic themes of Christianity and Judaism[68] to political and ideological teachings.
+'s description of receiving the golden plates from the angel Moroni at the Hill Cumorah]] The Book of Mormon contains doctrinal and philosophical teachings on a wide range of topics, from basic themes of Christianity and Judaism[68] to political and ideological teachings.
 Jesus is mentioned every 1.7 verses and is referred to by one hundred different names.[69]

 Jesus